 Electronic Press Kit

 Cass was recently voted as one of the top three vocalists and top three slide guitar players in Colorado (CO Blues Society Members’ Choice Awards, 2017).
-She has been lead vocalist and slide player for multiple bands, and is currently front woman for CC and the Riders as well as Cass Clayton Band.
+CCB has been featured on radio stations and magazines worldwide.
+She has been lead vocalist and slide player for multiple bands and is currently front woman for CC and the Riders as well as Cass Clayton Band.
 Taylor is an international touring guitarist/singer/songwriter who has toured throughout the U.S., Canada and Europe with both the Taylor Scott Band and blues legend, Otis Taylor.

 Cass Clayton Band Members:

-CCB often features guest musicians.
-Regular lead guitar players include: Taylor Scott, Christian Mockett and Dann Burke.
+CCB is a 5-piece band that often features guest musicians.
+Depending on the stage, they may bring a featured guitar player in addition to rhythm guitar or add a horn section.
+Regular lead guitar players include Dann Burke and Taylor Scott.
 Cass Clayton plays slide guitar and is lead vocalist.
 Loren Phillips, one of Colorado’s premiere bass players, holds down the groove, sings background vocals and acts as music director for the band.
-John Stilwagen plays keys and Hammond organ.
-Drummers for the band include Max DeVincenzo, Steve Saviano, and Carl Holz, depending on the show.
+Steve Saviano, a top session and band drummer, has been with the band since its inception.
+John Stilwagen of Colorado Springs plays keys and Hammond organ.
 CCB likes to keep it fresh and change the music up regularly, both for listeners and for their own joy!
 For more information about CCB, click here.

 The new Cass Clayton Band album was released in June of 2018 is now available in the Store, on Itunes, Spotify, iHeartRadio, and Amazon Music, as well as other outlets.
 Media contacts can access music and the album One-Sheet at this Dropbox link.